swilgosz/hanamimastery/data/episodes/2-listing-articles-with-hanami-view.md

 source: https://github.com/hanamimastery/episodes/tree/main/002
 ---

-In the previous episode I've created a new Hanami application using [Template repository](/episodes/1-creating-hanami-application).
+In the previous episode, I've created a new Hanami application, using the [Template repository](/episodes/1-creating-hanami-application).

 At the moment, It only has the home page implemented, but I'd love to transfer it into a blog application.
-In this episode I'll show you how to list the objects in Hanami template.
+In this episode, I'll show you how to list the objects in the Hanami template.
 We will focus on understanding the [Hanami::View](https://github.com/hanami/view) part of the architecture.

-To start, let's start by adding a new route, under the `/articles` url.
+To start, let's start by adding a new route, under the `/articles` URL.

 ### Adding static HTML rendering endpoint

-First let's visit the `routes.rb` file stored in the `config` directory.
+First, let's visit the `routes.rb` file stored in the `config` directory.
 The router distributes the incoming requests and decides which action should handle that.

-So let's add a a route to handle get requests to `/articles` URL and write the handler to it.
-The handler in Hanami, can be literally anything that responds to a `call` method, accepting the rack env as an argument, and returning the serialized rack response, so for a very minimal example, we can even use a raw `proc`.
+So let's add a route to handle get requests to `/articles` URL and write the handler to it.
+The handler in Hanami can be literally anything that responds to a `call` method, accepting the rack env as an argument, and returning the serialized rack response, so for a very minimal example, we can even use a raw `proc`.

 ```ruby
 # /config/routes.rb